On Polar Coding with Feedback: Polar Feedback Coding

 Characterizing the exact pattern of $\mathcal{R}(i)$ is nontrivial.
 Alternatively, we adopt an ``amortized'' approach to view the occurrence of error event.
 The key idea is to uniformly distribute error events across $r_{\fit}$ disjoint subsets of information indices, with the assumption that correlations are confined within each subset.
 That is, the second term is decoupled by letting $\sum_{j \neq i, j\in \mathcal{R}(i)} \mathbbm{1}(\hat{U}_j\neq U_j)=\frac{\mathsf{E}[|\mathcal{T}|]}{r_{\fit}}$ for some positive $r_{\fit}$.
 Since all $\mathsf{E}[|\mathcal{T}|]$ errors are assigned to some indices in $\mathcal{R}(i)$ for different $i$, the index $i$ corresponding to $\mathbbm{1}(\hat{U}_i\neq U_i)$ can be viewed as a switching error index and the indices in $\mathcal{R}(i)$ are triggered by such $i$.
 Noting that $\mathsf{E}[\sum_{i \in \mathcal{I}} \mathbbm{1}(\hat{U}_i\neq U_i)]$ equals $\mathsf{E}[|\mathcal{T}|]$, there are $r_{\fit}$ such switching indices.
 The error occurrence in $\mathcal{R}(i)$ is then modeled as a geometric process (starts with index 0) with successive probability $p_{\fit}$, which captures the possibility that the next error is a switching error or a triggered error.
 A toy example with $r_{\fit}=4$ and $\mathsf{E}[|\mathcal{T}|]=6$ is demonstrated in Fig. \ref{fig:NBDemo}, with switching error indices indicated by red dashed arrows and triggered error indices by green solid ones.
 The index of the geometric process is also shown for each of the $r_{\fit}$ trials.
 Note that $r_{\fit}$ and $\mathsf{E}[|\mathcal{T}|]$ are not necessarily integers; they can also be positive real numbers.

-The above analysis suggests that it is possible to view the RV $|\mathcal{T}|$ as the result of $r_{\fit}$ consecutive geometric process with successive probability $p_{\fit}$, which is indeed a \emph{negative binomial} process with number of successes $r_{\fit}$.
+The above analysis suggests that it is possible to view the RV $|\mathcal{T}|$ as the result of $r_{\fit}$ consecutive geometric processes with successive probability $p_{\fit}$, which is indeed a \emph{negative binomial} process with number of successes $r_{\fit}$.